 The Everything Everywhere All at Once soundtrack includes music by Claude Debussy, Susan Christie and Gioachino Antonio Rossini.
-This info article contains spoilers for Dan Kwan and Daniel Scheinert’s 2022 movie.
+This info article contains spoilers and song details for Dan Kwan and Daniel Scheinert’s 2022 movie on Showtime.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Everything Everywhere All at Once stars Michelle Yeoh as Evelyn Quan Wang, a laundromat owner who crosses over into parallel universes.
 Stephanie Hsu co-stars as Joy Wang, the protagonist’s daughter and a multiverse-threatening villain known as Jobu Tupaki.
 The storyline follows Evelyn as she learns the truth about her existence and tries to protect her family members from danger.
 The music ensemble Son Lux (Mean Dreams) scored the 139-minute A24 film; music supervisor Lauren Mikus (On the Verge) picked the featured tunes.
 Here’s every song in Everything Everywhere All at Once.